baychub/cb-gsg/Getting-Started.md

 	RSP sensor units need a DHCP server when they start up to get an IP address and communicate with the RSP Controller application.

-4. Connect each RSP sensor to a PoE+ port on the switch.
-5. Connect the PoE+ switch to the router and power on the switch.
+4. Connect the PoE+ switch to the router and power on the switch.

 	RSP sensors will get their IP addresses from the DHCP server on the router.

+5. As the last connectionConnect each RSP sensor to a PoE+ port on the switch.

 6. Check the LEDs on the RSP sensors.